 “You are stupid,” he said.
 “You are so stupid.”

 Not exactly what you’d expect cried out at you when acknowledging a fellow human being during an early morning run.
 Admittedly the chap was looking a little sozzled and had something or other stuffed into a brown paper bag but it still took me by surprise.
 I smiled, put my head down, and continued up the hill with calls of “stupid” chasing behind me.
-My regular run is an out and back loop so after a bit of quiet time on the turnaround it took me back past the same chap on the return leg.
+My regular run is an out and back loop so after a bit of quiet time it took me back past the same chap on the return leg.

 “Smoke some weed man.
 Running is bad for you,” he shouted.